PhD & PsyD Programs in Clinical Psychology Overview

 Each of our APA-accredited clinical psychology programs is unique, as are their emphasis, specialization, and track offerings.
 Our clinical psychology program teaches graduate students the basic skills needed to work in the field of psychology.
-They also gain clinical experience at our university, which helps to prepare them as much as possible before entering the workforce as a clinical psychologist.
-If you're looking for PhD and PsyD programs in California, please see the doctoral program pages for specifics on emphasis area offerings in the field of psychology to help you become an effective psychologist.
+They also gain clinical practice experience at our university, which helps to prepare them as much as possible before entering the workforce as a clinical psychologist.
+If you're looking for PhD and PsyD programs in California, please see the doctoral program pages for specifics on emphasis area offerings in the field of psychology to help you become an effective licensed psychologist.

 The Clinical Psychology degree programs at our university are built on a foundation of scholarship paired with hands-on experience.
-Each of our students have a plethora of opportunities to get professional practice through practical hands-on experience and internships.
+Each PhD and PsyD student has a plethora of opportunities to get professional practice through practical hands-on experience and internships.
 We have partnerships with thousands of practice sites that include hospitals, community mental health organizations, prison and correctional systems, veteran service centers, college counseling centers, and non-profits, among others.

 All Doctorate in Clinical Psychology students participate in required field experiences during most years of their program.
 The doctoral degree programs require students to experience a breadth of practicum experiences, including a range of populations and age groups.
 This offers extensive practical exposure and continual opportunities to apply research and theory in real-world situations.Breadth and depth are the hallmarks of Clinical Psychology training, with practice involving: